Fair Traders of Australia - Frequently asked questions

-Obtaining Fair Traders accreditation helps a trader to counter the concept of ‘fairwashing’.
-‘Fairwashing’ describes actions taken by a company to make a product appear to be Fair Trade when it really isn't.
+Obtaining Fair Traders accreditation helps a business to counter the concept of ‘fairwashing’.
+‘Fairwashing’ describes marketing claims by a company to make a product appear to be Fair Trade when it really isn't.

-Given the popularity of fair trade goods among consumers, many companies have begun to sell just one or two fair trade items alongside non-fair trade goods.
-When this happens there is no guarantee that the company is committed to the labour, pricing, environmental and social justice conditions of fair trade.
+Given the growing consumer popularity for fair trade goods, many companies have begun to sell just one or two fair trade items alongside non-fair trade goods or use terms such as 'ethical' or 'direct' trade.
+When this happens there is no guarantee that the entire company is committed to the labour, pricing, environmental and social justice conditions of fair trade.

-2. What does it mean to be a Fair Trader?
+2. What does it mean to be a Fair Trader of Australia?

-A Fair Trader is a business or company that complies with the 10 principles of fair trade and International Labour Organisation (ILO) conventions in their dealings with producers.
-A fair trader is a trader who has, to the best of their ability, ensured that production has created opportunities for disadvantaged producers, is transparent and accountable, follows fair trading principles, pays producers a fair price, has guaranteed that there is no child or forced labour, ensures that there is freedom of association and gender equality, guarantees good working conditions, seeks to build the capacity of producers, promotes fair trade, and is environmentally sustainable.
+A Fair Trader is a business or company that complies with the 10 Principles of Fair Trade and International Labour Organisation (ILO) conventions in their dealings with producers.
+A Fair Trader is a trader who has, and continues to, with the best of their ability, ensured that production has created opportunities for disadvantaged producers, is transparent and accountable, follows fair trading principles, pays producers a fair price, has guaranteed that there is no child or forced labour, ensures that there is freedom of association and gender equality, guarantees good working conditions, seeks to build the capacity of producers, promotes fair trade, and is environmentally sustainable.

 3. How much does endorsement as a Fair Trader cost?

 If your business is granted status as a Fair Trader, an endorsement fee will be invoiced based on annual sales turnover (net).